claudeth1919/DigitalHub/README.md

 * django-rest-framework

 ### Why did I used them?
-Because I believe the Philosophy of python is minimize code for focucing on business model and django and django-rest-framework are the best frameworks for doing an Appi Restful.
+Because I believe the python's philosophy is minimize code for focucing on business model and django and django-rest-framework are the best frameworks for doing an Appi Restful.